Visa Infinite ‒ Your Guide to Visa's Premium Program

 The biggest difference between Visa Infinite and Visa Infinite Privilege is the number of benefits you'll receive.
 The Privilege program gives you access to all the regular Visa Infinite perks – and then some.
 This might include:

-• Global Airport Lounge Access with 6 complimentary visits at Visa Airport Companion lounges
+• Global airport lounge access with six complimentary visits at Visa Airport Companion lounges

-• Dedicated VIP security fast track lane at Montreal, Ottawa, Toronto-Billy Bishop, and Vancouver International airports
+• Dedicated VIP security fast track lane at Montreal and Ottawa International airports

-• Valet discounts at Montreal, Ottawa, and Vancouver International airports
+• Valet discounts at Toronto Billy Bishop and Ottawa International airports

 There are a couple of other key differences between the card programs:

-• Income requirements: Most Visa Infinite cards require at least $60,000 personal or $100,000 household income.
-In contrast, most Infinite Privilege cards require $200,000 household income.
+• Income requirements: Most Visa Infinite cards require at least $60,000 in personal income or $100,000 in household income.
+In contrast, most Infinite Privilege cards require a $200,000 household income.

-• Fees: Visa Infinite Privilege cards tend to have much higher annual fees – typically around $399 to $599 vs. about $120 for Visa Infinite cards.
+• Fees: Visa Infinite Privilege cards typically have much higher annual fees, ranging from $399 to $599, compared to about $120 for Visa Infinite cards.

 Visa Infinite vs. Visa Infinite Privilege card comparison

-To illustrate the differences, we're comparing 2 cards from the same family – the BMO eclipse Visa Infinite* Card and the BMO eclipse Visa Infinite Privilege* Card.
+To illustrate the differences, we're comparing two cards from the same family – the RBC Avion Visa Infinite and the RBC Avion Visa Infinite Privilege.

 * 1 point per $1 spent on all other purchases